COVID-19 Vaccinations in York Region

 - Cases were more commonly reported after the second dose

-- Symptom onset was typically within several days after vaccination
+- Symptoms typically began within several days after vaccination

-- Many cases experienced mild or temporary illness, responded well to rest and conservative treatment and symptoms improved quickly
+- Most cases experienced mild or temporary illness, responded well to rest and conservative treatment and symptoms improved quickly

 If you are concerned about any reactions you experience after receiving the vaccine, contact your health care provider.